 Due to its sensitive immune system, type A blood should avoid dairy, venison, poultry other than chicken and turkey, and certain fruits such as oranges, strawberries, mangos, and melons.
 With this diet, type A blood potentially prevent the development of life-threatening diseases.

 Blood Type B

-Unlike the other blood type, type B blood has more flexible and the ability to thrive in changeable conditions.
+Unlike the other blood type, type B blood has more flexibility and the ability to thrive in changeable conditions.
 Dr. D’Adamo suggests eggs, oats, dairy, animal protein, green vegetables, and fish.

 However, for type Bs, the biggest factor in weight gain are corn, wheat, tomatoes, peanuts, and sesame seeds.
-Each of these food affect the efficiency of metabolic process, resulting in fatigue, fluid retention, and a severe drop in blood sugar.
+Each of these food affects the efficiency of the metabolic process, resulting in fatigue, fluid retention, and a severe drop in blood sugar.